updated on 20 May 2025

 Simple Politics

 Simple Politics is another great account on Instagram for staying on top of the news.
-It posts ‘nightly news’ which round up the top daily stories and outline recent political and economic changes in an easy and accessible way.
+It posts ‘nightly news’, rounding up the top daily stories and outlining recent political and economic changes in an easy and accessible way.
 This is fantastic if you’re approaching a topic with minimal knowledge.
-Recently, the account’s ‘7 big bits from the budget’ post explained the key changes brought about by Jeremy Hunt’s budget.
+Recently, the account has highlighted new data from the Office for National Statistics on the labour market, as well as insights into the UK and US trade deal.

 LawCareers.Net

 LCN’s social media has a range of commercial awareness content.
 Take a look at our Instagram Stories to keep up to date with our daily news and our weekly newsletter, which is full of insights from firms – including Commercial Questions and Practice Area Profiles.
-Every Friday we post our commercial news round-up and on Monday you can test your knowledge with our commercial quiz on Instagram Stories.
-In addition, we produce a range of content on LinkedIn, YouTube and TikTok, so you can stay up to date with LawCareers.Net’s content across social media.
+Plus, every Friday we post our commercial news round-up on Instagram Stories to keep you up informed on all the key updates in the news.
+In addition, we produce a range of content on LinkedIn, YouTube and TikTok to help you stay up to date with LawCareers.Net’s content across social media.

-Plus, if you’re looking for more commercial awareness content, check out our Commercial awareness hub, sponsored by Mayer Brown International LLP, and our monthly Commercial Connect newsletter for everything you need to know about developing your knowledge of the business world and its impact on the law.
+Plus, if you’re looking for more commercial awareness content, check out our Commercial awareness hub, sponsored by Mayer Brown, and our monthly Commercial Connect newsletter for everything you need to know about developing your knowledge of the business world and its impact on the law.